 Rocket Japanese vs. JapanesePod101

-One of the most well-known programs out there, and probably one of the first language programs you will find when searching is JapanesePod101.
+One of the most well-known language learning programs, and probably one of the first you’ll find during your research, is JapanesePod101.
 It is set up very much like Rocket Japanese with immersive learning from a logical standpoint that builds upon previous lessons.

 They break down their syllabus into individual lesson ‘pathways’ that each focus on a different topic or skill.
-The lessons are audio or video based, following a similar structure to Rocket Japanese, with an authentic dialogue, vocab list, cultural insights and grammar bank.
+The lessons are audio or video based, following a similar structure to Rocket Japanese, with authentic dialogue, vocabulary lists, cultural insights, and a grammar bank.

 Rocket Japanese vs. FluentU